-Figure 8-8 Properties window: Emblems tab left; Permissions tab right
+Figure 8-7 Properties window: Emblems tab (left); Permissions tab (right)

 - Basic The Basic tab displays information about the file and enables you to select a custom icon for the file or change its name.
-To change the name of the file, make your changes in the text box. - Emblems The Emblems tab (Figure 8-8, left) allows you to add or remove emblems associated with the file by placing/removing a check mark next to an emblem.
-Figure 8-9 shows what the Important, New, and Special emblems look like on a file icon.
-Nautilus displays emblems in both its icon and list views.
-You can also place an emblem on an icon by dragging it from the Side Pane Emblems tab to an icon in the View Pane. - Permissions The Permissions tab (Figure 8-8, right) allows you to change file permissions (page 173).
-When the Read button in the Owner row (User elsewhere, see the tip "chmod: 0 for Other, u for Owner" on page 175) has a check mark in it, the owner has permission to read from the file.
-When you click all the buttons in the Owner row so they all contain check marks, the owner has read, write, and execute permission.
-The owner of a file can change the group that the file is associated with to any other group the owner is associated with.
-When you run as Superuser, you can change the name of the user who owns the file and the group associated with the file.
-Directory permissions work as explained on page 176.
+To change the name of the file, make your changes in the text box.
+If the filename is not listed in a text box, you do not have permission to change it. - Emblems The Emblems tab (Figure 8-7, left) allows you to add or remove emblems associated with the file by placing (removing) a check mark in the box next to an emblem.
+Figure 8-8 shows some emblems on a file icon.
+Nautilus displays emblems in both its Icon and List views, although there may not be room for more than one icon in the List view.
+You can also place an emblem on an icon by dragging it from the Side pane Emblems tab to an icon in the View pane.
+Drag the Erase emblem to an icon to remove all emblems from the icon. - Permissions The Permissions tab (Figure 8-7, right) allows you to change file permissions (page 181).
+When the box to the left of the word Read in the Owner row (called user elsewhere; see the tip "chmod: 0 for other, u for owner" on page 183) has a